Activist accepts feature articles; book, video, and film

 "Movement Musings" are akin to editorials

-organization, or social and
+organization, or social and political impacts.
+They

-experiences on topics of interest in permaculture (1,000-1,500
+topics of interest in permaculture (1,000-1,500

 words).
-These items do not need to relate directly to readers, good writing and clear communication
+These items do not need to relate directly

+interest to readers, good writing and clear communication

 or origin of articles in each issue, use of photos and

 illustrations, and other considerations.
-We read
+We read all submissions

-any item or may hold a story for publication in a future issue.
+or may hold a story for publication in a future issue.